lee-lindley/plsql_utilities/README.md

 92, what about backwacked dquote >\"<?, 12/28/2021
 !'
         )
+    )
-    ) SELECT *  -- parse the CSV rows and convert them into result set matching column names and types FROM csv_to_table_pkg.ptf(p_tab => R
+    -- parse the CSV rows and convert them into result set matching column names -- and types from a table we have SELECT priv on SELECT *
+    FROM csv_to_table_pkg.ptf(p_tab => R
                             , p_table_name  => 'my_table_name'
                             , p_columns     => 'id, msg, dt',